How to make Unniyappam Recipe

 - Add the rice flour to a heavy bottom pan and roast along with whole wheat flour until the flour mix turns aromatic (takes about 1 minute).

 - Add the wheat flour, rice flour, banana paste, jaggery syrup, and coconut in a large bowl and mix well to make a batter.
-The batter should resemble an idly batter.
+The batter consistency should be like that of idly batter.
 If it is thick, add some water.
-Allow the batter to stand undisturbed for approx 20 minutes.
+Allow the batter to ferment for approx 20 minutes.

 - Add cardamom powder, baking soda, roasted sesame seeds, and salt to the batter and mix thoroughly.